 Waves are usually half the size compared to all the other exposed coastal parts in the wider area.
 Summers can be frustrating here but during big winter swells the shelter becomes an advantage when everything else is massive.

 Windsurfing: With westerly or easterly winds in combination with a decent swell you can score some nice wave-sailing.
 Low tide offers some fine flat water sailing, but be carefull with the shallow waters over the reefs.

 Kiteboarding: Often the only option for sume fun during summer breezes.
 High tide leaves very little space to land the kite.

-Check the galleries for more images (pics from a groundswell day in October 2015, 2012 pics and older pics).
+Check the galleries for more images (pics from groundswell days in November 2015 and October 2015, 2012 pics and older pics).